transloadit/uppy/website/src/docs/instagram.md

 ### `id: 'Instagram'`

 A unique identifier for this plugin.
-Defaults to `'Instagram'`.
+It defaults to `'Instagram'`.

 ### `target: null`